LucasEspitia/appTransmisionDatos/Readme.txt

 #BUGS
 I apologize, but there is one bug when you save the file name, the first input that you put in the "save file with name" will send a message.
 If you type another, you will save the file with that name, I know it could be a little bit strange but I didn't have the time to fixed it or well find it...

-During class, I can show you a version of the project without the bug.